Entanglement of weighted graphs uncovers transitions in variable-range interacting models: Conclusion

 We also investigated the effect of measurement along a certain direction on the weighted graph state.
-We showed that the resultant weighted graph state is local unitarily equivalent to another weighted graph state with fewer qubits, and obtained the relationship between the weights of the pre- and the post-measured states.
-The present findings demonstrate the potential of WGS as a resource for quantum communication and computation taks.
+We showed that the resultant weighted graph state is local unitarily equivalent to another weighted graph state with fewer qubits, and obtained the relationship between the weights of the premeasured and the postmeasured states.
+The present findings demonstrate the potential of the WGS as a resource for quantum communication and computation tasks.

 \acknowledgements The authors acknowledge the support from the Interdisciplinary Cyber Physical Systems (ICPS) program of the Department of Science and Technology (DST), India, Grant No.: DST/ICPS/QuST/Theme- 1/2019/23.
 We acknowledge the use of the cluster computing facility at the Harish-Chandra Research Institute.